Deterministic Algorithm and Faster Algorithm for Submodular Maximization subject to a Matroid Constraint: Preliminaries

 A \emph{matroid} is an independence system that also obeys the following exchange axiom: if $S, T$ are two independent sets such that $|S| < |T|$, then there must exist an element $u \in T \setminus S$ such that $S \cup \{u\} \in \cI$.
 Matroids have been extensively studied as they capture many cases of interest, and at the same time, enjoy a rich theoretical structure (see, e.g.,~\cite{schrijver2003combinatorial}).
 However, we mention here only two results about them.
 The first result, which is an immediate corollary of the exchange axiom, is that all the bases of a matroid are of the same size (and thus, every independent set of this size is a base).
 The other result is given by the next lemma.
 In this lemma (and throughout the paper), given a set $S$ and element $u$, we use $S + u$ and $S - u $ as shorthands for $S \cup \{u\}$ and $S \setminus \{u\}$, respectively. \begin{lemma}[Proved by~\cite{brualdi1969comments}, and can also be found as Corollary~39.12a in~\cite{schrijver2003combinatorial}] Let $A$ and $B$ be two bases of a matroid $\cM = (\cN, \cI)$.
 Then, there exists a bijection $h\colon A \setminus B \rightarrow B \setminus A$ such that for every $u \in A \setminus B$, $(B - h(u)) + u \in \cI$. \end{lemma} One can extend the domain of the function $h$ from the last lemma to the entire set $A$ by defining $h(u) = u$ for every $u \in A \cap B$.
 This yields the following corollary. \begin{corollary} Let $A$ and $B$ be two bases of a matroid $\cM = (\cN, \cI)$.
 Then, there exists a bijection $h\colon A \rightarrow B$ such that for every $u \in A$, $(B - h(u)) + u \in \cI$ and $h(u) = u$ for every $u \in A \cap B$. \end{corollary}

 In this paper, we study the following problem.
 Given a non-negative monotone submodular function $f\colon 2^\cN \to \nnR$ and a matroid $\cM = (\cN, \cI)$ over the same ground set, we would like to find an independent set of $\cM$ that maximizes $f$ among all independent sets of $\cM$.
 As is mentioned above, it is standard in the literature to assume access to the objective function $f$ and the matroid $\cM$ via two oracles.
 The first oracle is called \emph{value oracle}, and given a set $S \subseteq \cN$ returns $f(S)$.
 The other oracle is called \emph{independence oracle}, and given a set $S \subseteq \cN$ indicates whether $S \in \cI$.
 When the function $f$ happens to be linear, a well-known greedy algorithm can be used to exactly solve the problem we consider using $O(n)$ value and independence oracle queries (see, e.g., Theorem~40.1 of~\cite{schrijver2003combinatorial}).
 Recall that our main result is a non-oblivious local search algorithm guaranteeing $(1 - 1/e - \eps)$-approximation for the general case of this problem.
-To reduce the time required for this algorithm to converge, we find a good starting point for it using the algorithm given by the next lemma, which obtains a worse approximation ratio for the same problem. \begin{lemma}[Lemma $3.2$ in~\cite{buchbinder2017comparing}, based on \cite{babanidiyuru2014fast}] Given a non-negative monotone submodular function $f$ and a matroid $\cM = (\cN, \cI)$, there exists a deterministic $\nicefrac{1}{3}$-approximation algorithm for $\max\{f(S) \mid S\in \cI\}$ that has a query complexity of $O(n \log r)$. \end{lemma}
+To determine whether this algorithm has successfully converged, we sometimes employ the algorithm given by the next lemma, which obtains a worse approximation ratio for the same problem. \begin{lemma}[Lemma $3.2$ in~\cite{buchbinder2017comparing}, based on \cite{babanidiyuru2014fast}] Given a non-negative monotone submodular function $f$ and a matroid $\cM = (\cN, \cI)$, there exists a deterministic $\nicefrac{1}{3}$-approximation algorithm for $\max\{f(S) \mid S\in \cI\}$ that has a query complexity of $O(n \log r)$. \end{lemma}